apache/tooling-actions/upload-to-atr/README.md

 apache/tooling-actions/upload-to-atr
 ```

-This composite GitHub Action exchanges a GitHub OIDC token for an ATR JWT, registers a short lived SSH key, and rsyncs a local directory to ATR at `/<project>/<version>/`.
+This composite GitHub Action registers a short lived SSH key with the ATR and then rsyncs a local directory to ATR at `/<project>/<version>/`.
 Use it to publish build artifacts to ATR without long lived credentials.

 Status: EXPERIMENTAL